Omniabsent/Omniabsent/README.md

-Aspiring dev
+Ruby on rails dev

-Encyclopaedia of useless trivia
+Encyclopaedia of useless trivia and collector of random skills

-Occasional origamist and photographer
+Occasional <a href="https://www.behance.net/thousandfold">origamist</a> and <a href="https://plutonianshores.pixieset.com/plutonianshores">photographer</a>

 Known by up to 2 people for decoding the cypher from the Alquimista do Acre